Brad Pitt: Relationships and marriages

 From the late 1980s to early 1990s, Pitt was romantically involved with several of his co-stars, including Shalane McCall (Dallas), Robin Givens (Head of the Class), Jill Schoelen (Cutting Class), Geena Davis (Thelma & Louise), and Juliette Lewis (Too Young to Die? and Kalifornia).
-McCall and Lewis were 15 and 17 respectively when Pitt started dating them.
-Subsequently, Pitt had a much-publicized romance and engagement to his Seven co-star, Gwyneth Paltrow, whom he dated from 1994 to 1997.
+McCall and Lewis were 15 and 17, respectively, when Pitt started dating them.
+Subsequently, Pitt had a much-publicized romance with, and engagement to, his Seven co-star, Gwyneth Paltrow, whom he dated from 1994 to 1997.

 Pitt met actress Jennifer Aniston in 1998; they married in a private wedding ceremony in Malibu on July 29, 2000.
 In January 2005, Pitt and Aniston announced they had decided to separate.
 Two months later, Aniston filed for divorce, citing irreconcilable differences.
 Pitt and Aniston's divorce was finalized by the Los Angeles Superior Court on October 2, 2005.
 Despite media reports that Pitt and Aniston had an acrimonious relationship, Pitt said in a February 2009 interview that he and Aniston "check in with each other", adding that they were both big parts of each other's lives.

 During Pitt's divorce proceedings, his involvement with his Mr. & Mrs. Smith co-star Angelina Jolie attracted media attention.
 Jolie and Pitt stated that they fell in love on the set and that there was no infidelity.
 In April 2005, one month after Aniston filed for divorce, a set of paparazzi photographs emerged showing Pitt, Jolie, and her son Maddox at a beach in Kenya; the press interpreted the pictures as evidence of a relationship between Pitt and Jolie.
 Throughout 2005, the two were seen together with increasing frequency, and the entertainment media dubbed the couple "Brangelina".
+During the ensuing media circus, shirts with the text "Team Jolie" and "Team Aniston" became a fashion trend.
 On January 11, 2006, Jolie confirmed to People that she was pregnant with Pitt's child, thereby publicly acknowledging their relationship for the first time.
 Pitt and Jolie announced their engagement in April 2012 after seven years together.
 They were legally married on August 14, 2014, and had their wedding in a private ceremony at the Château Miraval, France, on August 23, 2014.
 On September 19, 2016, Jolie filed for divorce from Pitt, citing irreconcilable differences.
 On April 12, 2019, the divorce became legal.
-After Pitt sued Jolie for selling her share of a winery they owned to a third party, she filed a countersuit, in which she alleged that he physically and verbally abused her and their children during a plane flight in 2016.
+After Pitt sued Jolie for selling her share of a winery they owned to a third party, she filed a countersuit, in which she alleged that he physically and verbally abused her and their children in an outburst while on a plane in September 2016.

 In 2022, he began dating Ines de Ramon (b.
 1992), a jewelry executive and the ex-wife of actor Paul Wesley.